vacp2p/rfc/content/docs/rfcs/51/README.md

 # Named Sharding

 *Named sharding* offers apps to freely choose pubsub topic names.
-App protocols SHOULD follow the naming structure detailed in [23/WAKU2-TOPICS](/spec/23/).
+It is RECOMMENDED for App protocols to follow the naming structure detailed in [23/WAKU2-TOPICS](/spec/23/).
 With named sharding, managing discovery falls into the responsibility of apps.

-The default Waku pubsub topic `/waku/2/default-waku/proto` can be seen as a named shard available to all app protocols.
+The default Waku pubsub topic `/waku/2/default-waku` can be seen as a named shard available to all app protocols.

 > *Note*: Future versions of this document are planned to give more guidance with respect to discovery via [33/WAKU2-DISCV5](/spec/33/),
 [DNS discovery](https://eips.ethereum.org/EIPS/eip-1459),
 and inter-mesh discovery via gossipsub control messages (also using circuit relay).
-It might make sense to deprecate [23/WAKU2-TOPICS](/spec/23/) as a separate spec and merge it here.

 From an app protocol point of view, a subscription to a content topic `waku2/xxx` on a shard named /mesh/v1.1.1/xxx would look like: